EnigmaCurry/midi-livecode/README.md

      `Carabiner.exe` in the same directory.
 Update `carabiner_path` if the name or location differs on your system.
    * `default_bpm` - The beats per minute to use if *not* using Ableton Link.
+   * `nudge_time` - Start playback earlier than otherwise, to correct for constant-time delay (seconds).
  * Run `python livecode.py` and it will autoreload on save

 ## Isobar